 Future Impact

 “I received many valuable ministry tools, especially the study of church history.
-My interest in the history of The United Methodist Church in Hungary convinced me that God has given our Church a special missionary focus from the beginning. ”
+My interest in the history of The United Methodist Church in Hungary convinced me that God has given our Church a special missionary focus from the beginning.”

-The Endowment Fund has collected personal stories of clergy and lay who explain the importance of theological education.
-Some share how they have personally been transformed by it.
-Others witness on the impact their studies have had on their present ministry.
+The Endowment Fund has collected personal stories of clergy and lay people who explain the importance of theological education.
+Some share how they have personally been transformed.
+Others witness the impact their studies have had on their present ministry.
 Others urge the need to improve and sustain theological education.
-Our first testimonials were made with delegates to General Conference in 2016.
+Our first testimonials were made with delegates to the General Conference in 2016.
 This proves in itself how theological education has led to a new generation of leaders in the church.
-It shows how Methodist ministry joining personal and social holiness transforms communities.
+It shows how the Methodist ministry joins personal and social holiness transform communities.New Avenues of Theological Education

 Background on the endowment effort is given in the section Present Challenge.